-An internationally known story performer and teaching artist, this three-time Emmy Award winner, multiple Parents' Choice Gold and Silver Award winner and Storytelling Oracle Award recipient is one of the most popular and dynamic story-educators in America today!
+An internationally known story performer and teaching artist, this three-time Emmy Award winner, multiple Parents' Choice Gold and Silver Award winner, and a National Storytelling Network Oracle Award recipient is one of the most popular and dynamic story-educators in America today!

 The faculty of the University of Missouri-St. Louis and The Board of Curators voted to confer upon Bobby Norfolk the degree of Doctor of Humane Letters Honoris Causa.
 Bobby also gave the commencement speech at the graduation ceremony on Saturday, May 12, 2018.
 Good job Dr. Bobby Norfolk!